Djibouti, Somaliland and Eritrea – Horn of Africa Independence Combo

-We begin in the former British protectorate and self-declared republic of Somaliland.
+Moving to another part of greater Somalia, we now move to what was a British protectorate and now the self-declared republic of Somaliland.
 This de-facto state declared independence from the rest of Somalia in 1991; however, no international organization has recognized its sovereignty.

 Still recovering from a brutal civil war, today the area is very safe and the local people are extremely welcoming and interested in foreign visitors.
 Somaliland is fundamentally different from the other countries in the region — and almost anywhere else on the planet.
 We’ll take you to smoke shisha with the locals, swim in untouched waters and visit ancient cave art!